 A near aversion takes place in another episode, where David leaves some dirty rags lying about in the basement.
 A few days later, the house catches fire, but quick thinking and the timely action of the fire department ensures that there is no serious damage, and no injuries.
 Afterward, Gus tells the family that he doesn't want to know whose fault it was, as it might be simply too big for him to forgive.

 A single sip of beer renders our heroes incoherent and leads to a drunk driving accident.
+Note What makes this even worse is that there is not enough alcohol in a sip of beer to get a squirrel drunk, let alone a teenage human..
 Because, clearly, refilling a glass is unheard of.
 They'd have gotten away with it, if only they'd stuck with their original "swerved to miss a dog" story.
 But no, they had to tell a different story to each set of parents specifically so their web of lies could unravel within the twenty-two minutes available.
+What

 "Jessie's Song", where Jessie has a full-on junkie meltdown after crashing from... caffeine pills.
 "Narm", indeed.